Turbo Takeaways

 5 Ways To Minimize Taxes on Lottery Winnings

 If you don’t want to end up with a lot of tax debt, it’s essential to consult a tax professional to understand your liability.
-That said, there are a number of things you can do to minimize the taxes you pay.
+There are many things you can do to minimize the taxes you pay.

 1. Choose an Annuity Payment

-One of the biggest factors that will have an impact on how much you’ll pay in taxes is how you’ll receive your winnings.
-You can either choose a lump sum payment or annual payments that are spread over several years, known as an annuity.
-Each option has different financial implications, but from a tax viewpoint, annuity offers distinct advantages.
+One of the biggest factors that impacts how much you’ll pay in taxes is how you choose to receive your winnings.
+You can either take a lump sum payment or annual payments that are spread over several years, known as an annuity.
+Each option has different financial implications, but an annuity offers distinct advantages to minimize tax obligations after winning the lottery.

 For example, if you win a jackpot with a lump sum payout of $1 million, you’ll be in the top marginal tax rate of 37% for that tax year and pay $370,000 in federal income tax.
 If you opt for an annuity of $100,000 paid over ten years, you may have to pay only a 22% marginal tax rate, which will be $22,000 each year, or a total of $220,000 over ten years.